One End and A New Beginning: From Devi Sati to Ma Shailaputri

 So saying, Sati ignited a Yogagni (yagna fire) from her Chit Shakti (consciousness) and surrendered and gave up her life right then and there.

-When the news reached Lord Shiva, his heart shattered.
+When the news reached Lord Shiv, his heart shattered.
 In his grief and rage, he summoned the fierce warrior Veerabhadra.
 Storming into the Yagna, Veerabhadra destroyed everything in his path.
-He ended the Yagna and, in one swift stroke, beheaded Daksha for his arrogance.
+He ended the Yagna and, in one swift stroke, beheaded Daksh for his arrogance.

 The Emergence of Dakshinamurti